w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 deposits can be claimed.
 For claiming the preimage deposit, navigate to Polkadot-JS UI > Governance > Preimages and click on unnote button shown on the preimage you submitted.
-Similarly, to claim the decision deposit, navigate to Polkadot-JS UI > Governance > Referenda and scroll down to the end of the page to click on the referenda with the decision depoit and claim it.
+Similarly, to claim the decision deposit, navigate to Polkadot-JS UI > Governance > Referenda and scroll down to the end of the page to click on the referenda with the decision deposit and claim it.

 ## Requesting Tips from the Treasury